Charter of the Audit Committee

 (b) The existence and the nature of the reporting procedures shall be communicated to all employees and, to the extent appropriate, to agents of the Company.

-(c) It shall be a violation of the Company's Code of Ethics to intimidate or impose any form of retribution on any employee or agent who utilizes such reporting system in good faith to report suspected violations, except that appropriate action may be taken against such employee or agent if he or she is one of the wrongdoers.
+(c) It shall be a violation of the Company's Code of Business Conduct to intimidate or impose any form of retribution on any employee or agent who utilizes such reporting system in good faith to report suspected violations, except that appropriate action may be taken against such employee or agent if he or she is one of the wrongdoers.

 Adopted February 12, 2004